Agile Poker Cloud

 Check the detailed explanation below or see how it works here:

+From inside the session click Configuration (a gear icon) or Participants from the top right to change session settings.
 Session scope can also be re-configured from the main Relative session window using add, create and remove from the session (appear during card dragging process) options:

 Once the session started, you can share the session link with your team by copying it from the address bar, the bread crumbs section, or from participants management; click on Participants from the top right to open it: